 Peep Laja of ConversionXL increased his conversion rate by changing the word “today” to “now” in a headline.
 And, that helped him increase sales by 332%.

 Headlines really win the clicks.
-Even if your web page is ranked at #1 in Google, that doesn’t mean that you’ll get the most clicks.
+Even if your web page is ranked at #1 in Google for page content, that doesn’t mean that you’ll get the most clicks.
+On-page SEO gets you in the running but the title may lead the clicks.
 Let’s search for the term how to outsource.
 Note that the most clickable headline is in position #2.